 7. Paid Social Media Campaigns.

-The final (and outer) circle to my personal branding “onion” is paid social media promotion – an area we’re just starting to see take off in the mainstream.
+The final (and outer) circle to my personal branding “onion” is paid social media promotion.

 Knowing that most Art Directors regularly Google their own names, Brownstein created a targeted campaign targeting the one such individual.
 The ad said: